StartupsPoleEmploi/labonnealternance/README.md

 ESD_CLIENT_SECRET='set_me'
 ```

-Ask one of your coworkers for them!
+Ask a coworker for those values!

 Make sure all your Javascript libraries have been properly installed.
 If not, read [the Frontend documentation](/frontend) before you continue.